Micro kart: Lower-class micro karts

-High power micro karts
+High-power micro karts

-The larger class karts have 9" or 10" pneumatic tires and weigh in between 60 and 80 pounds.
+The larger class karts have 9-inch or 10-inch pneumatic tires and weigh in between 60 and 80 pounds.
 They typically have motors ranging from 39 cc to 85 cc, and travel in between 30 and 70 mph.
 These karts are commonly used in racing organizations across the country.
 An example of this is the BoXer MRB line, which are built to the customer's specifications.